d3vdev/magisk-rpi/README.md

 # Limitation

-Shows "Requires Additional Setup" popup when open magisk app. **but it's working**
+- Shows "Requires Additional Setup" popup when open magisk app. **but it's working**
+- zygisk not working on RPI5